apankrat/cpp-serializer/README.md

 # Serializer++

-Small, light and easy to follow data serialization library for C++.
+Small, light and easy to understand data serialization library for C++.

 This is an extract from the live source of [Bvckup 2](https://bvckup2.com).
 It's not meant to be an universal serialization library, but rather a real-life working example of one of many ways to do serialization.
 Doing it *simply* at that.